Test-Time Matching: Unlocking Compositional Reasoning in Multimodal Models: Methods

 is greater than or equal to a threshold $\tau_t$.
 By controlling the threshold, we ensure that the model retains pseudo-labels it is sufficiently confident about.

-\paragraph{Iterative threshold scheduling.} Lower thresholds $\tau_t$ yield more pseudo-labels but at lower precision, while higher thresholds produce fewer but cleaner labels.
-This trade-off is illustrated in the left and middle plots of \cref{fig:match_threshold}, which show the number of matched groups (blue) and the accuracy among matched groups (orange) across different thresholds.
-To balance quality and coverage, we adopt a decaying schedule $\tau_{t+1}<\tau_t$, allowing the model to first learn from high-precision pseudo-labels before gradually expanding coverage over the test set.
-The right plot of \cref{fig:match_threshold} confirms this intuition: the decaying threshold schedule outperforms all other threshold schedules.
+\paragraph{A decaying selection threshold schedule.} Any pseudo-label-based method (including \ttmtext) faces two types of pseudo-labeling errors: (i) \emph{false positives}---incorrect pseudo-labels that are mistakenly included in the training set, and (ii) \emph{false negatives}---correct predictions that are excluded due to overly strict selection criteria.
+In matching-based pseudo-labeling, a lower threshold $\tau$ increases the number of selected pseudo-labels but typically reduces precision (more false positives), whereas a higher threshold yields cleaner but fewer pseudo-labels (more false negatives).
+This trade-off is illustrated in the left and middle plots of \cref{fig:match_threshold}, which report the number of matched groups (blue) and the accuracy among matched groups (orange) as a function of $\tau$. \looseness=-1

+\ttmtext employs a \emph{decaying} threshold schedule ($\tau_{t+1} < \tau_t$) to balance these errors over iterations: it begins with a high threshold to ensure high-precision pseudo-labels (few false positives), and then gradually lowers the threshold to increase coverage and reduce false negatives as the model improves.
+In contrast, an \emph{ascending} schedule can admit substantial false positives in early rounds, which derails learning and limits subsequent improvement; a \emph{constant} schedule avoids early false positives by keeping the threshold high, but induces many false negatives in later iterations, leading to limited gains and early plateauing.
+The right plot of \cref{fig:match_threshold} supports this intuition: the decaying schedule consistently outperforms the alternatives.

 In practice, we find it effective to set the initial threshold $\tau_1$ such that roughly 15\%--30\% of the groups are matched, and the final threshold $\tau_T$ such that more than 90\% of the test set is covered.
 Both cosine and linear decay schedules perform well.
 Further analyses and ablations are provided in \cref{sec:analyses}. \looseness=-1

-\paragraph{Connection to prior arts.} Our \ttmtext algorithm can be viewed as a form of test-time training, a paradigm that has gained significant attention with the advent of powerful pre-trained models \citep{sun2020test, gandelsman2022test, hardt2024testtime, hubotter2025efficiently, akyurek2025the}.
-Most prior approaches, however, treat each test instance in isolation, producing instance-specific finetuned models and often relying on instance-specific in-context examples \citep{akyurek2025the}.
-In contrast, \ttmtext leverages pseudo-labels across the entire test set to iteratively update a single model under an adaptive thresholding schedule.
-A key feature of our approach is the use of matching---either locally (\cref{sec:ttm}) or globally (\cref{sec:global_matching})---to improve pseudo-label quality and supervision.
-Our adaptive thresholding schedule also resonates with classical ideas in active learning \citep{castro2007minimax, balcan2007margin, dasgupta2009analysis, hanneke2014theory, krishnamurthy2019active, puchkin2021exponential, zhu2022active, zhu2022efficient}, though with a reversed logic: whereas active learning queries the most uncertain data for annotation, our method begins with the most confident pseudo-labels and gradually relaxes thresholds to expand coverage.
-This confidence-first perspective is central to the effectiveness of \ttmtext, enabling consistent performance gains without any external supervision.